moshee/blogd/README.md

 - daemon mode: monitor a directory for new images
 - other post types
-- not returning 401 errors

 ## What's missing here

-- `CONSUMER_KEY = "..."`: the consumer key given by Tumblr when you register a new app
+- `CONSUMER_KEY`: the consumer key given by Tumblr when you register a new app
-- `CONSUMER_SECRET = "..."`: the secret key
+- `CONSUMER_SECRET`: the secret key
-- xAuth access
+- `EMAIL`: tumblr login email
+- `PASSWORD`: tumblr password